KilliannH/Spring-NativeMusic/README.md

 -- stream a song at "/stream" + song.filename ex. /stream/myMusic.mp3
 -- verify bcrypt passwordEncoder when creating a new user / authenticate user : done test auth with failed password : done

+bodyRequest on "/authenticate" must be the password without encryption.
+Because encrypt pwd in frontend must introduce a security failure.
+(giving the hash, and the hashMethod in the source code on the client side)